Icinga/icinga2/doc/10-icinga-template-library.md

 The `plugin-check-command` command does not support any vars.

+By default this template is automatically imported into all CheckCommand definitions.

 ### <a id="itl-plugin-notification-command"></a> plugin-notification-command

 Command template for notification scripts executed by Icinga 2.

 The `plugin-notification-command` command does not support any vars.

+By default this template is automatically imported into all CheckCommand definitions.

 ### <a id="itl-plugin-event-command"></a> plugin-event-command